 Parameters:

-: The function to runReturns: The return value of fn
+owner: The owner context to usefn: The function to runReturns: The return value of fn

 Example:

 Maps an array to a new array with efficient updates by tracking each value's identity.
-This is the underlying function for the <For>
+This is the underlying function for the <For> component.

 Type: